UTM graduate Lavan Puvan, class of '10, discusses his full-circle journey back to his alma mater

 This is the first in an occasional series in which commerce and management alums discuss their careers, offer advice for current students and recall their Business School experiences.

-Photo of Lavan Puvan taken by the Institute for Management & Innovation
+Story and photo of Lavan Puvan taken by Sarah Jane Silva for the Institute for Management & Innovation